alirajucse/jest-api-automation-boiler-plate/README.md

 ### Test Cases Design Guidelines

 - Before start please get an idea about how Jest work.You can get an idea from here [Jest Documentation](https://jestjs.io/docs/getting-started)
-- Please follow the best practice to make it easy for the reviewer as well as the contributor

 ### Run for different environments (dev, qa1, qa2, preprod, prod)